Director of TUM-IAS

 Michael Molls has served as a reviewer for a number of highly ranked scientific journals in the fields of radiation oncology, radiation biology, and medical physics, and as a member of the editorial boards of several national and international journals.
 He is the author or co-author of about 500 reviewed publications and an editor of textbooks, monographs, and book series (MEDICAL RADIOLOGY – Diagnostic Imaging and Radiation Oncology, Springer).

 Michael Molls has supervised 14 professorial teaching qualification processes (habilitations).
-Seven of his colleagues (female and male) have achieved appointments as professors or directors in Germany and internationally.
+Eight of his colleagues (female and male) have achieved appointments as professors and clinical directors in Germany and internationally, two have achieved professorships and leading positions in the field of radiation biology.

 2014 - 2021

 In recent years, the scientific interests of Michael Molls shifted toward the topic of sustainability.
-His related activities are manifold, including the organization of symposia and book editions (e.g., Sustainable Risk Management, 2018, Springer; Strategies for a Sustainable Interaction with the Earth System, 2021, Springer; and Science, Rationality & Sustainability - Food for thought for the time after Corona, TUM Verlag 2021).
+His related activities are manifold, including the organization of symposia and book editions (e.g., Sustainable Risk Management, 2018, Springer; Strategies for a Sustainable Interaction with the Earth System, 2021, Springer; and Science, Rationality & Sustainability - Food for thought for the time after Corona, TUM University Press 2021; Circular Economy, TUM University Press 2022).